I-rem/Boot2root/writeup1.md

 The [default document root](https://askubuntu.com/questions/683953/where-is-apache-web-root-directory-on-ubuntu) for Apache is **/var/www/** (before Ubuntu 14.04) or /var/www/html/ (Ubuntu 14.04 and later)

-We can use the into outfile command to write to a file.
-Neat [tutorial](https://null-byte.wonderhowto.com/how-to/use-sql-injection-run-os-commands-get-shell-0191405/)
+We can use the into outfile command write the output of the query into a file at the specified location on the server.
+Neat [tutorial](https://null-byte.wonderhowto.com/how-to/use-sql-injection-run-os-commands-get-shell-0191405/) that I will be following.

 Going back to our dirb results, I one by one tried every subdirectory that returned status code 200.
 `forum/templates_c` turned out to be the only one where we have write right.